SQream Integration with Apache Iceberg

 Operations: Only SELECT queries are supported.
 DML (DELETE, INSERT, UPDATE) and DDL operations will be added in later phases.

-Advanced Features: Time travel, schema evolution, and transactional commands are not supported.
+Advanced Features: schema evolution, and transactional commands are not supported.

 Writability: ALLOW_WRITES in the external catalog must be set to false.